 |Compton Heights Concert Band|

-The Compton Heights Concert Band of St. Louis presents exciting, old-fashioned Sousa-style band concerts with world-class guest artists.
+The Compton Heights Concert Band of St. Louis presented Sousa-style band concerts with world-class Guest Artists.

-The Band rehearses year-round in the former Immaculate Conception Catholic Church at Lafayette & Longfellow.
+The Band rehearsed year-round in the former Immaculate Conception Catholic Church at Lafayette & Longfellow Place.
 See Built St. Louis for photos of this beautiful facility.
+(Now, for sale)